-uMhlathuze Municipality has developed an electricity master plan in 2016, which is currently in implementation.
+uMhlathuze Municipality has developed an electricity master plan in 2016, recently reviewed and adopted by council together with the Final IDP Review 2020/2021.
 The city of uMhlathuze is a licensed electricity provider, however in rural areas electricity is still supplied by ESKOM.
 The main objective of Energy Sector Plan is to provide a background and basis for the development of an Energy and Climate Change Strategy for the City of uMhlathuze so as to provide and sustain bulk infrastructure services for anticipated development.
 This is achieved by delivering the following key outputs: